Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

     Max(rolls eyes):what

-    Jax: who's hub is this!
+    Jax: who's network is this!

-    Max: our hub
+    Max: ReNet's network

-    Jax: who's hub is this!
+    Jax: who's network is this!

     Max(face of irriation): our hub

     Jax: I can't hear you.
 Whos

-    Max: OUR HUB!
+    Max: OUR NETWORK!
 Now stop screaming in my ear.

     Jax: That's the additude I want to see.
 Now let's protect it.